mondkaefer/cer_toolkit/README.md

 CeR Toolkit Installer
 ===

-Various client tools offered by the Centre for eResearch at the University of Auckland, packed in an installer.
+Client tools offered by the Centre for eResearch at the University of Auckland, packed in an installer.

 Currently only an installer for Windows is provided, which includes